Projective reflection groups of finite covolume: Introduction

 In the non-strictly convex case however, it turns out finite volume orbifolds may have different types of ends, called \emph{generalized cusps}, which were defined and studied in \cite{cooperLongTillmann2018,ballasCooperLeitner2020,ballasCooperLeitner2022}.
 It is still possible to have only hyperbolic cusps, as \cite{marquis2017,choiLeeMarquis2020,choiLeeMarquis2022} show for $d \in\{3,4,5,6,7,8\}$ using reflection groups, but we have examples for $d\geq 3$ when we allow for generalized cusps \cite{ballas2015,bobb2019,ballasMarquis2020,ballas2021}.

 \begin{rmk} When $P$ is a quasiperfect Coxeter polytope of negative type, $\Omega_P/\Gamma_P$ has hyperbolic ends.
-Hence Theorem \ref{thm:mainIntro} shows that one cannot find examples of quasidivisible domains whose quotient presents generalized cusps (that are not hyperbolic cusps) using linear reflection groups. \end{rmk}
+Hence, Theorem \ref{thm:mainIntro} shows that one cannot find examples of quasidivisible domains whose quotient presents generalized cusps (that are not hyperbolic cusps) using linear reflection groups. \end{rmk}

 Recent works in convex projective geometry have shown that in many geometrically interesting cases, there are infinitely many different invariant properly convex domains (see for instance \cite{cooperLongTillmann2018,dancigerGueritaudKassel2024,flechellesIslamZhu2026}).
 However, it was known by \cite{vey1970,benoist2000} that in most cases, if a group $\Gamma$ divides a properly convex domain $\Omega\subset\P(V)$, then $\Omega$ is the unique $\Gamma$-invariant properly convex domain in $\P(V)$.
-The question remains open in the quasidivisible case, though Marquis had shown in \cite{marquis2017} that when $P\subset\P(V)$ is a $2$-perfect Coxeter polytope of negative type, then $\Gamma_P$ preserves a unique properly convex domain in $\P(V)$ (in most cases).
-Our proof of Theorem \ref{thm:mainIntro} also allows us to extend this theorem of Marquis by dropping the “$2$-perfectness” assumption.
+The question remains open in the quasidivisible case, though Marquis had shown in \cite{marquis2017} that when $P\subset\P(V)$ is a $2$-perfect Coxeter polytope of negative type, $\Gamma_P$ preserves a unique properly convex domain in $\P(V)$ if and only if $P$ is quasiperfect.
+Theorem \ref{thm:mainIntro} allows us to extend this theorem of Marquis by dropping the ``$2$-perfectness'' assumption.

-\begin{thm}[see Theorem \ref{thm:uniqueInvPropConvDomIffQP}] Let $P\subset\P(V)$ be a Coxeter polytope of negative type.
+\begin{thm} Let $P\subset\P(V)$ be a Coxeter polytope of negative type.
 Then $\Gamma_P$ preserves a unique properly convex domain in $\P(V)$ if and only if $P$ is quasiperfect and $\dim P\geq 2$. \end{thm}

-More generally, we provide a characterization of the Coxeter polytopes of negative type for which the convex hull of the proximal limit set coincides with the Vinberg domain (see Corollary \ref{cor:characVinDomainMinimal}).
-This discussion is linked to the question of whether or not the proximal limit sets of quasidivisible domains fills their boundaries, as we explain at the end of Section \ref{sec:uniqueDomain}.
-Indeed, Theorem \ref{thm:uniqueDomainIntro} implies that if a Coxeter polytope $P$ of negative type is such that the proximal limit set of $\Gamma_P$ equals the boundary of its Vinberg domain $\Omega_P$, then $P$ is quasiperfect and $\Gamma_P$ is not virtually abelian (see Corollary \ref{cor:ifProxLimSetFillsThenQPLarge}).
+More generally, we provide a characterization of the Coxeter polytopes of negative type for which the convex hull of the proximal limit set coincides with the Vinberg domain (see Theorem \ref{thm:characVinDomainEqualsCHofLimSet}).
+This discussion is linked to the question of whether or not the proximal limit set of quasidivisible domains fills their boundaries, as we explain at the end of Section \ref{sec:uniqueDomain}.
+Indeed, Theorem \ref{thm:uniqueDomain} implies that if a Coxeter polytope $P$ of negative type is such that the proximal limit set of $\Gamma_P$ equals the boundary of its Vinberg domain $\Omega_P$, then $P$ is quasiperfect and $\Gamma_P$ is not virtually abelian (see Corollary \ref{cor:ifProxLimSetFillsThenQPLarge}).
 We conjecture that the reciprocal is true (see Conjecture~\ref{conj:characProxLimSetFilling}).